karma-runner/karma-coffee-preprocessor/README.md

 If you set the `sourceMap` coffee compiler option to `true` then the generated source map will be inlined as a data-uri.

+Note that paths like "**/*.coffee" inside your "preprocessor" list will not match files where you are traversing up a directory (like "../app/*.coffee" inside your "files" list) or where your basePath goes up a directory.
+If you need to match these, use something like `preprocessors: { '../**/*.coffee': ['coffee'] }`.
 ----

 For more information on Karma see the [homepage].